grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### encryption_key

-The string used to generate a key for encrypting the cache.
-In order for encrypted cache data to persist between Grafana restarts, the key must be specified.
-If left empty when encryption is enabled, the key will be automatically generated on startup and the cache will be cleared upon restarts.
+This string generates a key for encrypting the cache.
+For the encrypted cache data to persist between Grafana restarts, this key must be specified.
+If it is left empty when encryption is enabled, then the key is automatically generated on startup and the cache is cleared upon restarts.

 The default is `""`.